ISO 13485 Certifications: What They Are and How to Achieve Them

 • Incomplete risk management integration

-2. QMS Development & Implementation
+2. QMS Development and Implementation

-This phase includes:
+This phase typically includes:

-• Quality manual development
+• Quality manual and policy development

 • SOP creation and revision